-Gather balls of different sizes, shapes, and surface textures.
-Mold your own balls with Crayola Model Magic.
+Ask students to gather balls of different sizes, shapes, and surface textures.
+Mold balls with Crayola Model Magic.
 To vary the weight and texture, add aquarium gravel.
 Air dry overnight.

 Cut different surfaces (sandpaper, aluminum foil, fabric) to attach to ramps to vary the friction.

-Experiment!
+Students experiment!
 Predict rolling speeds of various combinations of balls, ramp levels, and friction surfaces.
 Create data grids with markers.
-Use a stopwatch to time your experiments.
-Record relative or actual ball speeds.
+Use a stopwatch to time experiments.
+Students record relative or actual ball speeds.
 Color code data.
-What did you find?
+Students report their findings.